Hyaluronic Acid Is the Easiest Way to Transform Dry Skin Instantly

 Yet hyaluronic acid—a sugar that can hold 1,000 times its weight in water and is able to heal wounds, fight free radicals, and hydrate skin so that it looks smoother—is suddenly elevating creams to cult status.
 What gives?
 Having recently undergone a molecular makeover, hyaluronic acid is more effective than ever.
 Here, experts explain its function and how to make it a part of your regular routine.

 What Is Hyaluronic Acid?

 Its main function in the skin is to retain hydration, explains Jordan Carqueville, M.D., a dermatologist practicing in Chicago.
 "Hyaluronic acid is a humectant, meaning it draws water to the skin," says Emily Arch, M.D., a dermatologist at Dermatology + Aesthetics in Chicago.
-It then holds onto that moisture instantly (yes, the effects are immediate), making skin look and feel more hydrated and plump.
-Surprisingly, hyaluronic acid is still lightweight, unlike other moisturizing ingredients (we're looking at you, butters and oils) that can often feel heavy or greasy.
+It then holds onto that moisture instantly like a sponge (yes, the effects are immediate), making skin look and feel more hydrated and plump.
+Surprisingly, hyaluronic acid is still lightweight, unlike other moisturizing ingredients (looking at you, butters and oils) that can often feel heavy or greasy.
 (FYI there's a difference between skin-care products that are moisturizing vs. hydrating.)

 "Hyaluronic acid is sometimes referred to as a goo molecule," says Lara Devgan, M.D., an attending plastic surgeon at Manhattan Eye, Ear & Throat Infirmary.
-It's an undignified nickname for the humectant that's responsible for imbuing skin with bounce, dewiness, and radiance.
+It's an undignified nickname for the humectant, given that the benefits of hyaluronic acid give skin with bounce, dewiness, and radiance.
 The sticky stuff is made by our fibroblasts—the same cells that crank out collagen and elastin.

-How to Harness Your Own Hyaluronic Acid
+How to Boost Your Body's Own Hyaluronic Acid

 Another thing you can apply: a retinoid.
 A prescription vitamin A cream "not only reverses sun damage, clears pores, and speeds collagen growth but also stimulates hyaluronic acid synthesis," says David E. Bank, M.D., director of the Center for Dermatology, Cosmetic and Laser Surgery in Mount Kisco, New York.

 Serums can also help, albeit temporarily.
 Unlike hyaluronic acids of old, today's potent versions contain molecules of various sizes and weights that penetrate skin better and stick around longer.
 "They can significantly improve the way skin looks by hydrating it," says Amy Forman Taub, M.D., an assistant clinical professor at Feinberg School of Medicine at Northwestern University in Chicago.
 Plus, "they're great to pair with anti-aging retinoids and exfoliants since they curb the drying side effects."

 How to Choose Products with Hyaluronic Acid